 - Regular grammars.
-Information is inferred by matching patterns in form of regular expressions with text spans. - Other grammars.
-Information is inferred by checking whether a given grammar generates a text span.
+Matching of string patterns in form of regular expressions with input text spans, to find information in them. - Other grammars.
+Checking whether a given grammar generates a text span, to derive the structure of the text span.

 Rules vs. Statistics